Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 Multi-view symbolic regression addresses the non-stationarity of the SDSS redshift distribution by decomposing the discovery task into distinct functional regimes.
 This approach allows the framework to specialize in localized astrophysical structures while maintaining a globally consistent analytic template.

-The input domain is partitioned into three disjoint, contiguous views representing dominant object populations: \begin{itemize} \item \textbf{View 1:} Low-redshift (primarily stellar-dominated). \item \textbf{View 2:} Intermediate-redshift (galaxy-dominated). \item \textbf{View 3:} High-redshift (quasar-dominated). \end{itemize} The decomposition of the input domain into these specialized regimes is visualized in Figure \ref{fig:mvsr_views}.
-In our implementation, the dataset is divided into three equal-sized contiguous segments to ensure each specialized view contains a representative population density.
-Within each view, the data is further partitioned into 50\% training and 50\% validation samples to facilitate localized parameter refinement and objective assessment.
+\rthis{The underlying redshift manifold is characterized by three dominant object populations---stars, galaxies, and quasars---which occupy distinct transition regimes (conceptually visualized in Figure \ref{fig:mvsr_views}).
+To ensure the discovered analytic template is mathematically robust across these localized astrophysical structures, our implementation divides the dataset into three equal-sized randomized segments, ensuring each view captures a representative global population density.}Within each view, the data is further partitioned into 50\% training and 50\% validation samples to facilitate localized parameter refinement and objective assessment.

 \paragraph*{Independent Evolution and Aggregated Fitness}

 The search utilizes a genetic programming population of 1,000 individuals evolved over 35 generations with a basis library of

 Unlike single-view methods, the fitness of a candidate expression $s(z)$ is determined by its Aggregated MSE, defined as the maximum error observed across all three views: